VirusLabIT/Bluetooth-spammer/README.md

 > **_NOTE:_** To achieve optimal results, it is recommended to set the advertising interval to a value between 20 and 100 milliseconds.
 Additionally, locking and unlocking the targeted iPhone can aid in the process.

-### Lovespouse (Adult Toys)
-With this functionality, it is possible to enable or disable various adult toys that support the Lovespouse app.
-Additionally, the "Denial of Pleasure" can be executed by selecting the Lovespouse Stops List and setting the repeat mode to Repeat List.
-More information on this topic can be found [here](https://mandomat.github.io/2023-11-13-denial-of-pleasure/).

 ### Kitchen Sink (Everything at once)
 Utilizing this functionality, the app randomly generates BLE advertisement packages based on all other features.
 This leads to the highest number of affected devices in the vicinity.